HC-Guo/M2C/README.md

 # Project License
 This project is open-sourced under the MIT license.
 For more details, please see the LICENSE file.

-#Citation
+# Citation
-Feel free to cite us.
+Feel free to cite us if you feel motivated.